MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-incremental-updates.md

 ---
 # Query and analyze the incremental updates

-Microsoft Dataverse data can continuously change through creating, update, and deleting transactions.
-Therefore, Synapse Link for Dataverse provides incremental folders to help you query and analyze the incremental updates made to Dataverse data during a user-specified time interval.
-Customers with large datasets can:
+Microsoft Dataverse data can continuously change through create, update, and delete transactions.
+Synapse Link for Dataverse provides incremental folders to help you query and analyze the incremental updates made to Dataverse data during a user-specified time interval.
+Organizations with large datasets can analyze the incremental update data and:

 - Drop stale and stagnant data to save data processing costs and increase efficiency in Azure Synapse Analytics.
 - Track data changes during a user-specified time period.

 When creating an Azure Synapse Link for Dataverse with your Azure Synapse Workspace, you can enable the incremental update feature to create a series of timestamped folders containing only the changes to the Dataverse data that occurred during the user-specified time interval.
-In each timestamp folder, each exported table will be stored under a separate *DataverseTableName* folder.
+In each timestamp folder, each exported table is stored under a separate *DataverseTableName* folder.

+> [!NOTE]
-Timestamp and table folders are created only when there is a data update during the user-specified time interval.
+> Timestamp and table folders are created only when there is a data update during the user-specified time interval.

 ## Prerequisites